 1. Commercial postings - This is a technical community, and the only posts that are allowed are technical in nature.
 Please don't post advertisements or announcements for your products, services, or activities to the forums.
 Your posting will NOT be considered technical (and thus legitimate), just because it starts with "I just wanted all you to know that we've released a new version of" some software.
 On the other hand, if somebody posts question saying "Can anybody recommend a good XYZ?", it's perfectly fine to answer "Yeah, we make XYZ's and we think they're pretty cool.
 Please contact me directly for more info."

-2. Job solicitations - Not from commercial concerns looking for developers, not from head hunters, not from small companies, not from people looking for work, not from consultants looking for clients.
+2. Job solicitations - Not from commercial concerns looking for developers, not from head hunters, not from small companies, not from people looking for work, not from consultants looking for clients, not from consultants looking to offer their services to solve a specific problem.

-4. Use of the email addresses or names of Community members for "direct mail advertising" of any type.
+5. Use of the email addresses or names of Community members for "direct mail advertising" or business solicitation of any type.

 There are a number of other behaviors that are considered rules of "good conduct" for posting here on the forums.
 These include: